Skip to main content

 Academic

-A deeper examination of peptide therapeutics requires a shift in perspective from systemic effects to the molecular level of regulation.
+A deeper examination of peptide therapeutics requires a shift in perspective from systemic effects to the molecular level of cellular energy regulation.
 The master regulator of cellular metabolism is AMP-activated protein kinase (AMPK).
 This enzyme functions as a cellular energy sensor.
 When the ratio of AMP/ATP rises, indicating low energy status, AMPK is activated.

 It then initiates a cascade of downstream effects designed to restore energy balance ∞ it stimulates glucose uptake into cells, enhances fatty acid oxidation, and inhibits energy-consuming processes like protein and lipid synthesis.
 The aging process and metabolic disorders like obesity and type 2 diabetes are often characterized by a decline in AMPK activity, leading to impaired mitochondrial function and cellular energy deficits.